 A simple elastic waist skirt is a perfect beginner-friendly sewing project.
-Follow these easy step by step instructions (with photos!)and in about 20 to 30 minutes, you will have a darling girl’s skirt with an elastic waist.
-Tutorial includes a cut chart for sizes 12 months to 16Y.
+Follow these easy step-by-step instructions (with photos!)and in about 20 to 30 minutes, you will have a darling girl’s skirt with an elastic waist.
+The tutorial includes a cut chart for sizes 12 months to 16Y.
 (Plus tips for adult sizes too!)

 Easy Elastic Waist Skirt Pattern:

 Sewing little girl projects are my very favorite things to sew.
 From peasant dresses, pillowcase dresses, headbands, blankies, and other various outfits; if it’s quick, cute and full of girly colors – I love it!

 When it comes to this elastic waist skirt project, I actually already have a very similar tutorial posted on my blog.
 The original tutorial was instructions to make a simple skirt with 3 different options.
 (The options are adding a contrasting band, a ruffled bottom, or a tie around the waist.)